 Presidents have largely determined NASA’s long-term missions.
-In May 1961—a few weeks after the Soviet Union put the first human in space (Yuri Gagarin)—President John F. Kennedy committed the United States to a lunar landing.
-He stressed the urgency and the value of this mission in a landmark speech at Rice University in September of that year.
-"We choose to go the moon in this decade and do the other things, not because they are easy but because they are hard; because that goal will serve to organize and measure the best of our energies and skills; because that challenge is one that we’re willing to accept, one we are unwilling to postpone, and one we intend to win.”
+In May 1961—a few weeks after the Soviet Union put the first human, Yuri Gagarin, in space—President John F. Kennedy committed the United States to a lunar landing.
+He stressed the urgency and value of this mission in a landmark speech at Rice University: “We choose to go the moon in this decade and do the other things, not because they are easy but because they are hard; because that goal will serve to organize and measure the best of our energies and skills; because that challenge is one that we’re willing to accept, one we are unwilling to postpone, and one we intend to win.”

-After six successful lunar missions, NASA’s manned program pulled back to Earth, while robotic missions such as Voyager and Viking continued to explore the Solar System.
-NASA focused on sending astronauts into low earth orbit (LEO) with the 1973 launch of Skylab, the first U.S. space station, and the Space Shuttle.
+After six successful lunar missions, NASA’s manned program pulled back to Earth, while robotic programs such as Voyager and Viking continued to explore the solar system.
+NASA focused on sending astronauts into low Earth orbit (LEO) with the 1973 launch of Skylab, the first U.S. space station, and the Space Shuttle.
 The Space Shuttle served NASA for thirty years (1981–2011) and helped build the International Space Station (ISS), an orbiting laboratory that has been continuously occupied by humans since 2000.
 The agency has also completed a series of unmanned missions to Mars, most recently in February 2021, when it landed the Perseverance rover to search for signs that life previously existed on the planet.

 Successive U.S. administrations have set different space goals.
 The George W. Bush administration pushed for a return to the moon and a trip to Mars, but President Barack Obama favored an asteroid mission.
-The project has evolved into a plan to capture an asteroid twenty to thirty feet in diameter and redirect it into a lunar orbit for astronauts to visit early in the next decade.
 The Obama administration also set a goal of a manned mission to orbit Mars by the mid-2030s, which would require the commitment of subsequent presidents.

 Space exploration is expensive, but it is a relatively minor line item in the U.S. budget.
-NASA’s spending peaked at almost 4.5 percent of the federal budget in fiscal year (FY) 1966, declined to 1 percent by 1975, and has gradually fallen to about half a percent in recent years.
-(In comparison, baseline defense spending has hovered around 20 percent in recent years.)
-But polls indicate that the public’s perception of NASA’s spending is very different; the average estimate was 20 percent in a 1997 poll, and 24 percent in 2007.
+NASA’s spending peaked at almost 4.5 percent of the federal budget in 1966, declined to 1 percent by 1975, and has gradually fallen to about half a percent in recent years.
+(In comparison, defense spending has hovered around 20 percent of the budget in recent years.)
+Congress appropriated about $23 billion for NASA in 2021, an increase of roughly 3 percent from the previous year.

 Historically, 85 to 90 percent of NASA’s budget went to private contractors—largely to design and manufacture rockets and spacecraft—while NASA maintained close oversight and operated the equipment.
-But now NASA is beginning to privatize operations as well through the Commercial Orbital Transportation Services program initiated in 2006.
-Advocates believe private firms such as SpaceX and Orbital Sciences—both of which won contracts to ferry ISS cargo—can provide routine LEO access at a lower cost, eventually even for manned flight.
-Proponents of this shift say NASA could then focus more on missions that push scientific and exploration frontiers.
-Some go further in suggesting that NASA become more like the Defense Advanced Research Projects Agency or the National Science Foundation by setting objectives—such as capturing an asteroid—and then giving grants to private firms.
-Some critics argue that development grants and limited competition will yield scant savings.
-Astrophysicist Neil DeGrasse Tyson believes that while private enterprises can handle routine space flight such as LEO access, they are unable to bear the large and unknown risks of advancing the space frontier.
+But now NASA often privatizes operations as well.
+Advocates of space commercialization believe private firms such as SpaceX and Orbital Sciences, both of which won contracts to ferry ISS cargo, can provide routine LEO access at a lower cost.
+They say NASA could then focus more on missions that push scientific and exploration frontiers.
+Some go further to suggest that NASA become more like the U.S. Defense Advanced Research Projects Agency or the National Science Foundation by setting objectives, such as capturing an asteroid, and then giving grants to private firms.
+But critics of privatization argue that development grants and limited competition will yield scant savings.
+Astrophysicist Neil deGrasse Tyson believes that while private enterprises can handle routine space flight, they are unable to bear the large and unknown risks of advancing the space frontier.

-Some entrepreneurs see a commercial future in space beyond NASA contracts and satellite launches, although many ventures are still on the drawing board.
-Space Adventures offers customers the opportunity to orbit Earth and experience spectacular views and weightlessness.
-Planetary Resources and Deep Space Industries are pursuing asteroid mining, which supporters believe could supply a new abundance of precious metals and rare earth elements.
+Some entrepreneurs see a commercial future in space beyond NASA contracts and satellite launches.
+U.S.-based Space Adventures offers customers the opportunity to orbit Earth and experience the views and weightlessness of space travel.
+Other firms have pursued asteroid mining, which supporters believe could supply a new abundance of precious metals and rare earth elements.
 Bezos has said he plans to “build a road to space” so that humans will one day be able to sustain colonies beyond Earth.
 Fellow billionaire Richard Branson founded the spaceflight firm Virgin Galactic, hoping to become the industry leader in a future space tourism sector.

 Launching STEM Careers and Innovations

-The space race of the 1960s and 1970s captured the American public’s imagination unlike any other human endeavor.
-A 2009 study in the science journal Nature found that the Apollo program had inspired half of scientists surveyed, while almost 90 percent believed that manned space exploration inspired younger generations to study science.
-Some evidence seems to support this.
-According to the National Science Foundation, the percentage of bachelor’s-degree graduates in science and engineering fields peaked in the late 1960s, around the time of the moon landing, but then declined slowly for several decades before recent administrations began to reemphasize [PDF] the importance of funding science, technology, engineering, and mathematics (STEM) education.
+The space race of the 1960s and 1970s captured the American public’s imagination like few other human endeavors.
+A 2009 study in the journal Nature found that the Apollo program had inspired half of scientists surveyed, and almost 90 percent believed that manned space exploration inspired younger generations to study science.
+Some evidence supports this.
+According to the National Science Foundation, the percentage of graduates holding bachelor’s degrees in science and engineering fields peaked in the late 1960s, around the time of the moon landing, but then declined slowly for several decades before recent administrations began to reemphasize [PDF] the importance of funding science, technology, engineering, and mathematics (STEM) education.

-Space exploration can also foster innovation in ways unlike other human undertakings, pushing the limits of technology and requiring the collaboration of some of the brightest people across multiple disciplines.
-As Jim Bell, president of the Planetary Society, a nonprofit group dedicated to space exploration advocacy and education, said in a CFR interview: "When you’re embarking on an enterprise that is the hardest thing to do, it often attracts the best people who are intrigued by very difficult problems and want to have a sense in purpose in applying their knowledge to something big.”
+Space exploration can also foster innovation, pushing the limits of technology and requiring the collaboration of some of the brightest people across multiple disciplines.
+As Jim Bell, president of the Planetary Society, a nonprofit group dedicated to space exploration advocacy and education, told CFR, “When you’re embarking on an enterprise that is the hardest thing to do, it often attracts the best people who are intrigued by very difficult problems and want to have a sense in purpose in applying their knowledge to something big.”

-NASA catalogues some 1,800 spinoffs in which technologies originally developed for space exploration have led to more than two thousand spinoffs when they were transferred to the private sector.
+Since 1976, technologies originally developed for space exploration have led to more than two thousand spinoffs when they were transferred to the private sector.
 Some are obvious, such as communications satellites, but other transfers are less well known.
-Many medical advances derived from space technologies, from refinements in artificial hearts to improved mammograms and laser eye surgery.
-Space exploration drove the development of new materials and industrial techniques, including thermoelectric coolers for microchips, high temperature lubricants, and a means of mass-producing carbon nanotubes, a material with significant engineering potential.
-Even household products such as memory-foam mattresses, programmable ovens, vacuums, and ski apparel trace their origins to NASA.
+Many medical advances are derived from space technologies, such as refinements in artificial hearts, improved mammograms, and laser eye surgery.
+Space exploration drove the development of new materials and industrial techniques, including thermoelectric coolers for microchips; high-temperature lubricants; and a means for mass-producing carbon nanotubes, a material with significant engineering potential.
+Household products such as memory-foam mattresses, Bluetooth headphones, programmable ovens, vacuums, and ski apparel all trace their origins to NASA.

 International Competition and Cooperation

-Only the United States has sent humans beyond Earth’s orbit, but experts say U.S. preeminence in space could be challenged.
-China became the third nation to independently launch a human into orbit in 2003 and has grown its capabilities over the last decade.
-The People’s Liberation Army is seen as a central driver of the Chinese space program, whose ambitions include reaching the moon and building a space station by 2020.
+Only the United States has sent people beyond low Earth orbit, but experts say U.S. preeminence in space could be challenged.
+China became the third nation to independently launch a human into orbit in 2003 and its capabilities have since grown.
+The People’s Liberation Army is seen as a driver of the Chinese space program, the ambitions of which include sending people to the moon and building a space station.
 Meanwhile, India launched its first unmanned mission to Mars in late 2013, and its probe entered Mars’s orbit in September 2014.
-The Indian Space Research Organization has since reached an agreement with NASA on subsequent explorations of Mars.
+The Indian Space Research Organisation has since reached an agreement with NASA on subsequent explorations of Mars.
 China and the United Arab Emirates successfully sent spacecraft to orbit Mars in February 2021, the same month that NASA landed its rover there; the Chinese mission includes its own robotic explorer.

 Space can also inspire international cooperation.
-In what would be his final speech before the UN in 1963, President Kennedy pondered such a global alliance: "Why should the United States and the Soviet Union, in preparing for such expeditions, become involved in immense duplications of research, construction, and expenditure?”
+In 1963, during what would be his final speech before the United Nations, President Kennedy asked, “Why should the United States and the Soviet Union, in preparing for such expeditions, become involved in immense duplications of research, construction, and expenditure?”

-Space policy experts agree that NASA faces short- and long-term challenges, including new budget pressures, aging infrastructure, the rise of competing spacefaring nations, and the lack of a strong national vision for human spaceflight.
-An independent assessment conducted by the National Research Council in 2012 questioned plans for not pursuing a return to the moon: "[The] lack of national and international consensus on the asteroid-first mission scenario undermines NASA’s ability to establish a comprehensive, consistent strategic direction."
-The report also noted that a crewed mission to Mars “has never received sufficient funding to advance beyond the rhetoric stage.”
+Space policy experts agree that NASA faces considerable challenges, including new budget pressures, aging infrastructure, the rise of competing spacefaring nations, and the lack of a strong national vision for human spaceflight.
+An independent assessment by the National Research Council in 2012 noted that a crewed mission to Mars “has never received sufficient funding to advance beyond the rhetoric stage.”